0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 If you need help in any of the above explained steps, you should go to the [community Discord](../../../get-support-from-pbc-community.md) where you are able to create support tickets and get help from the Partisia Blockchain community.

+If you want to integrate Ledger with your dApp we urge you to reach out in the dev-chat on [Discord](../../../get-support-from-pbc-community.md).